-- 206. Assume Group is active in sector A and B, respectively with two subsidiaries, A and B. Group has a material impact, risk or opportunity in relation to water consumption.
-However, the impact, risk or opportunity is only material for sector A, respectively subsidiary A. - 207.
-ESRS E3-4 requires that: - a. total water consumption in m3 is disclosed for own operations, so this shall be for the entire Group (ESRS E3 paragraph 28 (a), same for paragraph 28 (c) total water recycled and reused and paragraph 28 (d) total water stored and changes in the storage); and - b. total water consumption in areas at water risks (ESRS E3 paragraph 28 (b)) would depend on the areas at water risks only relate to sector A, respectively subsidiary A. - According to ESRS E3-1, the undertaking shall describe its policies that address the management of its material impacts, risks and opportunities related to water and marine resources.
+- 220. Assume Group is active in sector A and B, respectively with two subsidiaries, A and B. Group has a material impact, risk or opportunity in relation to water consumption.
+However, the impact, risk or opportunity is only material for sector A, respectively subsidiary A. - ESRS E3-4 requires that: - a. total water consumption in m3 is disclosed for own operations, so this shall be for the entire Group (ESRS E3 paragraph 28 (a), same for paragraph 28 (c) total water recycled and reused and paragraph 28 (d) total water stored and changes in the storage); and - b. total water consumption in areas at water risks (ESRS E3 paragraph 28 (b)) would depend on the areas at water risks only relate to sector A, respectively subsidiary A.

+- 222. According to ESRS E3-1, the undertaking shall describe its policies that address the management of its material impacts, risks and opportunities related to water and marine resources.
 As water consumption is only material for sector A, subsidiary A will have put in place appropriate policies and the disclosure would cover them.
-Similarly, it would be appropriate to only disclose on actions and targets for sector A, respectively subsidiary A, if actions are taken and targets are set at that level. - FAQ 23: When an undertaking has already put in place actions to avoid, minimise, mitigate or rehabilitate environmental impacts, shall it nevertheless report on the impacts before those actions?
-SUBJECT TO REDRAFTING - 209.
-This will depend on the specific facts and circumstances of the undertaking as well as the negative impact.
-Two categories to be considered carefully, are:
+Similarly, it would be appropriate to only disclose on actions and targets for sector A, respectively subsidiary A, if actions are taken and targets are set at that level. - FAQ 23: When an undertaking has already put in place actions to avoid, minimise, restorate or compensate environmental impacts, shall it nevertheless report on the impacts before those actions? - 223.
+As a general principle, the environmental impacts are considered gross on the materiality assessment.
+This is coupled with the objective of providing information in relation to the management of impacts by the undertaking over time.
+Therefore, the users of the sustainability statement will receive information on the actual impacts; and, for potential impacts, information on the gross impact (i.e., before taking into account the mitigation hierarchy), the management of such impacts (i.e., policies, actions and target) and understand the net impact (i.e., after the application of the mitigation hierarchy). - 224.
+This question requires to differentiate between actual impacts, i.e., those that have happened or are ongoing in the reporting period, and potential impacts, i.e., those that have a likelihood of occurrence in the short-, medium- or long-term future.